LET US SANCTIFY THE HOUSE OF GOD

 3 In the first year of his reign, in the first month, he opened the doors of the house of the LORD and repaired them.
 (NKJV).

-You don’t have any moral or spiritual ground to call anyone to repentance when you are continually living in disobedience to God’s Word.
+You don’t have any moral or spiritual ground to call anyone for reformation in the Church when you are continually living in disobedience to God’s Word.

 3 “And why do you look at the speck in your brother’s eye, but do not consider the plank in your own eye?